Wednesday, April 26, 2023

 While increasing access to mental health resources has long been a priority, many care gaps remain.
 In this session, we will share how integrating mental health and primary care enhances health outcomes and discuss strategies employers can leverage to remove barriers like cost and access to connect employees to fully integrated care that helps improve their health.

 During this session, two separate organizations will share insights from their latest research.
-The first speaker will share the results of a recent study in genomics and pharmacogenomic testing and the second speaker will share new insights on how employers can develop strategies to lower their cancer risk.
+The first speaker will share the results of a recent study in genomics and pharmacogenomic testing and the second speaker will share insights on how virtual primary care and expert medical opinions can help employees better understand their diagnosis and offer motivation to pursue timely treatment.

 Tracy Kofski